Liver function test: ALAT, ASAT and GGT measured

 What happens after the results?

-Your results are typically available within a few working days.
-The report includes your values with reference ranges and plain-language explanations.
-If any value falls outside the expected range, this is highlighted.
-We recommend discussing the results with a healthcare provider for personalised interpretation and guidance on any follow-up.
+Your results are online within a few working days, with your values, the reference ranges and a plain-language explanation for each marker.
+If a value falls outside the expected range, this is clearly highlighted.

 From order to report in 4 steps